Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Dwell time is the amount of time someone stays on a web page on your website before returning back to the SERP results.

-In simple words, dwell time is the amount of time a user spends on your page before going back to their search.
+In simple words, it is the amount of time a user spends on your page before going back to their search.

-The more time they spend on your page, the better dwell time your page gets.
-The higher the dwell time (higher average spent time on page), the higher your overall search rankings.
-It’s as simple as that.
+The more time they spend on your page, the better dwell overall time your page gets.

 Consider these two scenarios.